tkat0/obsidian-scrapbox-flavored/README.md

 ### Grid View

-Show cards with a image or a description
+Show files as cards with a thumbnail or a description

 Command:

 -   **Open Scrapbox-flavored Grid View** (default: <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>g</kbd>)

 <img src="./packages/grid-view/docs/view.png" width="600px" />

+You can explore pages in your vault efficiently.

+Grid View provides several features.

+- Search files by file path or tags
+- Sort files
+- Pin starred files (Enable `Starred` Core plugin to use this)
+- Context menu to delete a file or toggle star

 ### Outliner